Konservin/filters_test/README.md

 2. Saving filter with no criteria redirects to non-modal form
 3. Scrolling of form elements not supported in non-modal form (not requested in task specs, not critical)
 4. Native bootstrap datepicker is not too aesthetical, needs restyling
+5. JavaScript could be more abstract and reusable, few extra hours should fix that.